To All Awards

 Entry Support Materials

 Support Files are for clarity to assist the judges.
 They are not for publication (except where noted) and do not count towards the file limitations noted above.
-A maximum of 1 file/URL maybe be Uploaded.
+A maximum of 1 file/URL may be uploaded.
 Upload these to the "Entry Supporting Materials" sub-section of ENTRY MATERIALS on the entry form.

 Please note these important required vs. optional Support Files for certain entries: